starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/more_features.rst

-.. proofedDate null
+.. proofedDate proof done pre PR approval

-.. comment null
+.. comment {wip - I am confused by this: Note that calling ``compare_arrays`` with the aforementioned arguments will fail as the arrays are different.} > Should this be that it will fail as the arrays are different lengths?

 More Features